 #5 and 7: These items are still work in progress and need program structures.
-This spring, Student Council and Action Civics student leaders organized 2.
+In the past, Student Council and Action Civics student leaders organized 2.
 More than 90% of Gr 3-8 students participate in voting for Grade Level schoolwide cleaning schedules for all classes.
-This has created wonderful morale for the school.
+(Not applicable for FY19; will resume in the upcoming year).